• Skip to main content

 • CNTI synthesis of 30 papers: newsroom AI policies are strong on principles, weak on practice.

-• 52 newsrooms in 12 countries emphasize transparency and human supervision.
+• 52 newsrooms across 12 countries emphasize transparency and human supervision.

 • Almost none address procurement or the operational steps journalists actually need.